-

 Cabinet agrees to let foreigners buy land and houses in Thailand

-Gaybutton replied to reader's topic in Gay Thailand
+Gaybutton replied to a topic in Gay Thailand

 The proposal has been withdrawn, but unless you are independently wealthy you wouldn't have been eligible anyway.
 The one issue that remains, and I think has a good chance of approval, is increasing the maximum time for rental contract validity from 30 years to 50 years.
 I think many of us who are getting on in years would prefer to rent rather than buy at this stage of the game.
 I know renting is my preference. -